Script: Get-CsFederatedConversationDetails.ps1 – See Stats About Conversations With Specific Federated Domains

 Now, from this output, we see that there is not a lot of communications with people on AOL since the first of the year.
 The upcoming change should have very little impact.

 If you’re using a named instance in SQL, you can specify it as well.

 The script outputs a full object, just like other cmdlets, so you can pipe it to other commands to alter the display, including sorting, or my favorite, Out-GridView, as well as outputting to files such as .csv.

 Hopefully, this tool will make life a little easier in digging out data.

 Get-CsFederatedConversationDetails.ps1 [[-SqlServer] ] [[-SqlInstance] ] [[-SipDomain] ] [[-TimeSpan] <object>] [[-EndDate] <object>] [-WhatIf ] [-Confirm ] [<commonparameters>]</commonparameters></object>

 Execution Policy: Third-party PowerShell scripts may require that the PowerShell Execution Policy be set to either AllSigned, RemoteSigned, or Unrestricted.
 The default is Restricted, which prevents scripts – even code signed scripts – from running.
 For more information about setting your Execution Policy, see Using the Set-ExecutionPolicy Cmdlet.

-See the changelog for a complete list of features added in each release
+See the changelog for information on what’s changed/included in each version.